Swiss Solidarity

-Swiss Solidarity (German Glückskette, French Chaîne du Bonheur, Italian Catena della Solidarietà, Rhaeto-Romanic Chadaina da Fortuna) is a Swiss nonprofit organization.
+Swiss Solidarity (Glückskette; Chaîne du Bonheur; Catena della Solidarietà; Chadaina da Fortuna) is a Swiss nonprofit organization.
 Since 1946, Swiss Solidarity has embodied the solidarity reflex of the Swiss population.
 Together with SRG SSR, it mobilises the population and collects donations in the event of major natural disasters and conflicts, as well as for children's aid and for vulnerable people in Switzerland.
 The foundation is independent and ensures that donations are used carefully and efficiently in a transparent manner.